 - Compliance with health, safety, and functional requirements

-The Architect-Engineer (A/E) Contractor is also responsible for Quality Control (QC) which includes ensuring the technical accuracy, completeness, and correctness of the design, cost estimate and all engineering aspects and details, including coordination of all disciplines with each other and with the specifications.
+The A/E Contractor is also responsible for Quality Control (QC) which includes ensuring the technical accuracy, completeness, and correctness of the design, and cost estimate and all engineering aspects and details, including coordination of all disciplines with each other and with the specifications.

 This is consistent with the FAR, which states:

 As prescribed in 36.609-2(b), insert the following clause:

 - The Contractor shall be responsible for the professional quality, technical accuracy, and the coordination of all designs, drawings, specifications, and other services furnished by the Contractor under this contract.
 The Contractor shall, without additional compensation, correct or revise any errors or deficiencies in its designs, drawings, specifications, and other services.